nosir/obelisk.js/README.md

 It is migrated from the ActionScript engine [Pixas](https://github.com/rison/pixas)

-(All kinds of other primitive migration is still ongoing...)
+(Primitive migration is still ongoing...)

 ## References